 While I can’t supply my kids with the reason for why these events have occurred, I know that they were looking to me as an example of how to think, act, and feel during this horrific cycle of killing and hate.
 I knew I had to say something.

-Responding to last week’s violence, my friend Thien-Kim Lam encouraged her readers to:
+In response to the violence that gripped our nation, my friend Thien-Kim Lam encouraged her readers to:

 “Talk to your nieces, nephews, cousins, students–everyone.
 Teach them how our skin color matters.
 Teach them our country’s sordid history with race.
 Tell them how we can learn from our mistakes.
 Those of us with brown skin shouldn’t be the only ones teaching our kids about race.
 Learning about each other’s differences teaches compassion and empathy for others.”